tamucc-comp-bio/classroom_repo_2024/lectures/lecture10.md

 ___

-### Activating & Deactivating Anaconda
+### Activating & Deactivating Conda

-After you install Anaconda and restart, confirm that conda is running by checking for `(base)` before command prompt
+After you install Conda and restart, confirm that Conda is running by checking for `(base)` before command prompt

 ```bash
 (base) cbird@XPS15:~$
 ```

-If conda is not on, you can turn it on:
+If `conda` is not on, you can turn it on:

 ```bash
 conda activate